JustJunior82/UDP-dating-35L/README.md

 ## IMPORTANT: Setting up .env
 To keep the database secure, .env files will be individually sent to TAs.
 They should be placed under the root UDP-dating-35L directory at UDP-dating-35L/.env.

+## IMPORTANT: uvloop in requirements.txt
+Windows does not support a Python package named `uvloop`.
+If using a Windows machine, please substitute `backend/api/requirements.txt` with `backend/api/requirements-windows.txt`.
+The quickstart script attempt to do platform detection.

 ## Quickstart
 To just run the application, a quickstart script has been provided in the project root directory.
 ```sh